nasserhabitat/nasser-books/README.md

    - [🖼️ Cover](books/malakoot1/en/cover-en.png)
    - [📝 Plain Text on Archive.org](https://archive.org/details/content_20260203)

-31. And So That He May Be of the Certain Ones: A Demonstrative Journey in the Kingdom of the Heavens and the Earth and What is Between Them  - tome 2
+31. Book 31 **And So That He May Be of the Certain Ones: A Demonstrative Journey in the Kingdom of the Heavens and the Earth and What is Between Them  - tome 2
    - [📄 Download DOCX](https://drive.google.com/uc?export=download&id=1mYFKGoTKERG-MrmrOZUkNZVJlVt7sQOg)
    - [📖 Download PDF (direct)](books/malakoot2/en/content.pdf)
    - [📖 Download PDF (external)](https://drive.google.com/uc?export=download&id=16FSLEaHnPyk2XYKWfqFeK5gvqaVKmT2e)